aleksejspopovs/algorithm-playground/design/Scheduling.md

 Every box has an associated queue of tasks.
 A task is created when processing is scheduled for the box (in response to new values on the input plugs or UI events).
-A box is active if its queue is nonempty, and the task at the front of its queue is called its active task.
+A box is active if its queue is nonempty and the task at the front of its queue is not in an `AWAITING` state (see below).
+That task is called the box's active task.

 At any time, only active tasks can be executing.
 Tasks use cooperative multitasking, so a long-running task can choose to yield in order to allow other boxes' tasks to do work or the UI to update.
 A task can also yield-await, that is, notify the scheduler that it has no work to do until a given promise resolves.